64/64.github.io/content/actix.md

 You might be thinking 'somebody used unsafe a bit too much, what's the big deal here?
 Just fix it and move on.'.
 The problem I'm trying to highlight here is that there's a fundamental issue with the author's attitude which we don't seem to be able to change.

 For example, you'd think that after the previous [debacle](https://github.com/actix/actix-web/issues/289), Nikolay (the author) would have learnt his lesson about `unsafe`.
 But apparently this is not the case.
 Recently, GitHub user [Aaron1011](https://github.com/Aaron1011) opened a PR on actix [removing several instances of `unsafe`](https://github.com/actix/actix-web/pull/968).
 The changes basically boiled down to replacing a use of `UnsafeCell` with `Cell` / `RefCell` - changes which should have absolutely no observable impact on performance.
-Aaron101 explained that, as it currently stands, the current interface (though keep in mind this is **not** part of the public API) makes it possible to trigger UB in only a few lines of code.
+Aaron101 explained that, as it currently stands, the current interface (though keep in mind this is **not** part of the public API) makes it possible to trigger UB in only a few lines of code. (**UPDATE: This has since been re-opened and merged.**)

 The reasonable and responsible thing to do here is to merge.
 But instead, Nikolay [responded with](https://github.com/actix/actix-web/pull/968#issuecomment-509894555):